Aswan: Archaeological findings

 In April 2018, the Egyptian Ministry of Antiquities announced the discovery of the head of the bust of Roman Emperor Marcus Aurelius at the Temple of Kom Ombo during work to protect the site from groundwater.

 In September 2018, the Egyptian Antiquities Minister Khaled el-Enany announced that a sandstone sphinx statue had been discovered at the temple of Kom Ombo.
-The statue, measuring approximately 28 cm in width and 38 cm) in height, likely dates to the Ptolemaic Dynasty.
+The statue, measuring approximately 28 cm in width and 38 cm) in height, probably dates to the Ptolemaic Dynasty.

 Archaeologists discovered 35 mummified remains of Egyptians in a tomb in Aswan in 2019.
 Italian archaeologist Patrizia Piacentini and El-Enany both reported that the tomb, where the remains of ancient men, women and children were found, dates back to the Greco-Roman period between 332 BC and 395 AD.
 While the findings assumed belonging to a mother and a child were well preserved, others had suffered major destruction.
 Other than the mummies, artifacts including painted funerary masks, vases of bitumen used in mummification, pottery and wooden figurines were revealed.
-Thanks to the hieroglyphics on the tomb, it was detected that the tomb belongs to a tradesman named Tjit.
+Thanks to the hieroglyphs on the tomb, it was detected that the tomb belongs to a tradesman named Tjit.

-Piacentini commented “It's a very important discovery because we have added something to the history of Aswan that was missing.
+Piacentini commented "It's a very important discovery because we have added something to the history of Aswan that was missing.
 We knew about tombs and necropoli dating back to the second and third millennium, but we didn't know where the people who lived in the last part of the Pharaonic era were.
-Aswan, on the southern border of Egypt, was also a very important trading city”.
+Aswan, on the southern border of Egypt, was also a very important trading city".

 Stan Hendrick, John Coleman Darnell and Maria Gatto in 2012 excavated petroglyphic engravings from Nag el-Hamdulab in Aswan which featured representations of a boat procession, solar symbolism and the earliest depiction of the White Crown with an estimated dating range between 3200BC and 3100BC.